NormFrenette/GatsbyBlog/content/blog/Looper/Raspberry-Pi-Automated/index.md

 ***In short: Please use a dedicated Raspberry Pi with a fresh OS install to enjoy this looper pedal.***

+#### Version updates:
+Since the code is still in beta testing - I am not releasing version updates yet - but I am continuing to make modifications which you may want to download.
+You can simply run the automated installer and it will update files.
+Until I create full versioning with stable releases, check here to see the date on my last update - and compare it to when you last downloaded (run the installer) - to decide if you need to update.
+> ***Last Update: Friday March 11, 2022 - 6 PM EST***

 ##### Automated Install - How To:

 Copy these commands in a terminal window on the Raspberry Pi (or presumably, ssh into the [Headless](/Raspberry-Pi/Principles-What-is-Headless/) Raspberry Pi):